-Since the creation of our Whole30 program in April 2009, we’ve cautioned against the Paleo-ification of breads, muffins, cakes, and cookies.
-In fact, this concept has been one of the cornerstones of the program, specifically requiring the elimination of Paleo baked goods and treats* for the duration of your Whole30.
+From Whole30 Co-Founder Melissa Urban: Since the creation of the Whole30 program in April 2009, I’ve railed against the recreation of breads, muffins, cakes, and cookies using Whole30 ingredients.
+In fact, this concept has been one of the cornerstones of the program, specifically requiring the elimination of “Paleo” or “grain-free” baked goods and treats* for the duration of your Whole30.

-On occasion, our position that Paleo-ified junk food is still junk food has made us unpopular.
-However, we know from experience that one of the fastest ways to negate the potential benefits of your Whole30 experience is to try to shove your old, unhealthy diet into a shiny new Paleo mold.
+On occasion, my position that Paleo-ified junk food is still junk food has made me unpopular.
+However, I know from experience that one of the fastest ways to negate the potential benefits of your Whole30 experience is to try to shove your old, unhealthy diet into a shiny new Whole30 mold.
 And when it comes to the psychological hold certain foods have over us, the whole (pancake) is far more than just the sum of the parts (ingredients).
-So today, we’ll share our thoughts on why Paleo pancakes, pizza, cookies and ice cream are not everyday food, and why you shouldn’t try to recreate junk food with “approved” ingredients during your Whole30.
+So today, I’ll share my thoughts on why you shouldn’t try to recreate pancakes, bread, cookies, and ice cream with “approved” ingredients during your Whole30.

-Let’s take Paleo pizza as one example.
+Let’s take grain-free pizza as one example.
 Generally made with an almond flour crust and lacking any sort of cheese, this is one way bread and dairy-avoiding folk can enjoy the concept without the bellyache.
 But here’s the issue.
 Have you had Paleo pizza?
-Yeah, that’s what we thought.
-Some recipes are pretty good, but it doesn’t exactly taste like the pizza you knew and loved.
-Case in point…
+Some recipes are pretty good, but is it the pizza you know and love?

 Now, compare the two.

 That Paleo pizza may be pretty good, but be honest – it in no way compares to the best pizza you’ve ever had.
 And herein lies the problem.
-To use an analogy we can all (probably) understand, the Paleo-ification of poor food choices is a little bit like having sex with your pants on.
+To use a rather risqué analogy, the Paleo-ification of poor food choices is a little bit like having sex with your pants on.

 SWYPO (Sex With Your Pants On)

-See, given the constructs of your Whole30 program, you’re stuck with Paleo pizza.
+Given the confines of the Whole30 rules, you can’t eat pizza.
 There’s no gluten-laden crust, there’s no sugary tomato sauce, and there’s certainly no fresh mozzarella.
-And during your Whole30, eating Paleo pizza is just like having sex with your pants on.
-It’s good… but it’s not that good.
-You can tell yourself it’s okay, it’s still pretty good, you’re totally satisfied… but that’s kind of a lie.
+So, you settle for Paleo pizza–grain-free crust, and a slather of almond-based “cheese.”
+I make the case that your Paleo pizza is like having sex with your pants on.
+It’s fine… but it’s not that good.
+You can tell yourself it’s okay, it’s still pretty good, it’ll do… but that’s a lie.
 Because you know exactly how good pants-less sex feels.